hcs42/ExponWords/README.markdown

 In Debian or Ubuntu, ExponWords can be set to start up automatically by performing the following steps as root.

-1. Copy the provided init script to the directory of the init scripts:
+1. Copy the provided init script to the directory of the init scripts and open
+   it:

         # cp ew/setup/exponwords.d /etc/init.d/exponwords

-2. Modify the

-        PYTHON=`which python`

-   to

-        PYTHON=`/my/path/to/python`

-3. Modify the `SITE_PATH` variable in it to `<path to exponwords>/ExponWords` and modify `RUN_AS` to your Linux username:

         # vim /etc/init.d/exponwords

+2. Update the following lines:

+    - `SITE_PATH`
+    - `GUNICORN`
+    - `RUN_AS`: Replace with the name of the Unix user running ExponWords.

-4. Try the script:
+3. Try the script:

+        # Run as root:
-        # /etc/init.d/exponwords start
+        $ /etc/init.d/exponwords start
-        $ google-chrome http://localhost/   # web page is there
+        # It doesn't return the prompt.
+The web site is available.

+        # From another console as root:
-        # /etc/init.d/exponwords stop
+        $ /etc/init.d/exponwords stop
-        $ google-chrome http://localhost/   # web page is not there
+        # The web site is no longer available.

-5. Run `update-rc.d` to create symbolic links in the `/etc/rc*.d/` directories, which will make operating system call `/etc/init.d/exponwords` automatically with the `start` parameter after the system has booted, and with the `stop` parameter before it shuts down.
+4. Run `update-rc.d` to create symbolic links in the `/etc/rc*.d/` directories, which will make operating system call `/etc/init.d/exponwords` automatically with the `start` parameter after the system has booted, and with the `stop` parameter before it shuts down.